What is CIP Accounting And How to use Construction in Progress Accounts

 Recording Expenses

 The first step in construction in progress accounting is to record all expenses related to the construction project.
-This includes the cost of materials, labor, and equipment, as well as any overhead expenses.
+This includes the cost of materials, labor, equipment, and any overhead expenses.

 It is important to identify the expenses that are associated with the ongoing project.
 This usually involves: